HeartWise-AI/ecg-ai-af-mhi/README.md

 This repository contains Python code for loading ECG (electrocardiogram) data from XML files, preprocessing it, and running inference using a deep learning model.
 The main functionality is to decode encoded ECG waveforms from XML, transform them to NumPy arrays, and apply a trained model to predict outcomes.
 The results are then saved as a CSV file.

+Model Outcome: Incident atrial fibrillation or atrial flutter at 5 years at MHI (0/1)

 ## Setup

 ### Huggingface gated access